Skip to main content

 The mine uses its own fuel ledger.
 How do we reconcile?

-Darikoda captures your version at the event: operator PIN, photo of the pump reading, GPS-confirmed position, time-stamp.
+Darikoda captures your version at the event, evidenced and attributed to the operator on duty.
 When the monthly reconciliation arrives from the mine, you have a structured record to compare against.
 Disputes happen with evidence, not without.

 Does it replace Cat Product Link or KOMTRAX?